ETA Foods Factory

-The former ETA Foods Factory is a heritage-listed building as an important Modernist industrial building in Victoria, Australia, notable for its glass curtain wall design.
-The building was constructed in 1957 in Braybrook, a suburb of Melbourne, on Ballarat Road.
+The ETA Foods Factory is a heritage-listed former manufacturing plant, located on Ballarat Road, in Braybrook, a suburb of Melbourne, in Victoria, Australia.
+Designed by Frederick Romberg in the Modernist International style and completed in 1957, the building is notable for its glass curtain wall design.

-Designer
+The building was added to the Victorian Heritage Register on 31 May 2001 in recognition of its architectural, aesthetic and historical significance.
+The site, including the building and a sculpture, was also added to a non-statutory heritage list by the Victorian branch of the National Trust on 2 October 2000.

+Description

+Building

-The ETA factory was designed by Frederick Romberg of Grounds Romberg and Boyd for the original owner Nut Foods.
-The curtain wall of the administration building presented the public façade, and it became one of the most distinguished industrial buildings during the post-war period.
+The ETA Foods Factory was designed by Romberg of Grounds Romberg and Boyd for the original owner, Nut Foods.
+The curtain wall of the administration building presented the public façade, and it was one of the most distinguished industrial buildings during the post-war period.

 It is notable for the elegance of the handling of the Miesian curtain wall fronting Ballarat Road with alternating bands of clear and black glass, exposed tubular steel diagonal members picked out in gold matte paint and classical colonnade implied in the regular rhythm of structural columns.
-The factory is now derelict, but still considered one of the best post-war factories built in Victoria.
-The building forms a façade to the more utilitarian sawtooth roof factory behind but is detached from it, separated by a landscaped courtyard garden but linked by a continuous cantilevered loading bay canopy which forms the fourth side of the courtyard.
+The building forms a façade to the more utilitarian sawtooth roof factory behind but is detached from it, separated by a landscaped courtyard garden and linked by a continuous cantilevered loading bay canopy which forms the fourth side of the courtyard.

 The glass and aluminium construction continues around the sides and back giving the building a stand-alone integrity unusual for factory offices.
 A cantilevered, "floating" staircase enclosed by the glass wall forms the prominent entrance feature.
-A service tower stands above the roof line as a projecting geometric form originally carrying the ETA brand name.
+A service tower stands above the roof line as a projecting geometric form that originally carryed the ETA brand name.